Correlation Between Columbia Ultra and Multisector Bond

 Pair Corralation between Columbia Ultra and Multisector Bond

-Assuming the 90 days horizon Columbia Ultra is expected to generate 3.81 times less return on investment than Multisector Bond.
-But when comparing it to its historical volatility, Columbia Ultra Short is 3.99 times less risky than Multisector Bond.
+Assuming the 90 days horizon Columbia Ultra Short is expected to generate 0.36 times more return on investment than Multisector Bond.
+However, Columbia Ultra Short is 2.81 times less risky than Multisector Bond.
 It trades about 0.21 of its potential returns per unit of risk.
-Multisector Bond Sma is currently generating about 0.2 of returns per unit of risk over similar time horizon.
-If you would invest 1,356 in Multisector Bond Sma on May 3, 2025 and sell it today you would earn a total of 51.00 from holding Multisector Bond Sma or generate 3.76% return on investment over 90 days.
+Multisector Bond Sma is currently generating about 0.03 per unit of risk.
+If you would invest 918.00 in Columbia Ultra Short on September 12, 2025 and sell it today you would earn a total of 10.00 from holding Columbia Ultra Short or generate 1.09% return on investment over 90 days.

 Columbia Ultra Short vs. Multisector Bond Sma